romeofx/BAN6420-Final-Project-Flask-Healthcare-Application/README.md

 ## How to Use
 1. Setup and Installation
 Install Dependencies
-- All dependencies required for this project are listed in the requirements.txt file.
+All dependencies required for this project are listed in the requirements.txt file.
 Run the following command to install them:

 `pip install -r requirements.txt`

-Key dependencies include:
+### Key dependencies include:
-Flask: Web application framework for data collection.
+- Flask: Web application framework for data collection.
-pymongo: For MongoDB integration. matplotlib & pandas: For data visualization and manipulation.
+- pymongo: For MongoDB integration.
+- matplotlib & pandas: For data visualization and manipulation.
-EC2 Deployment: The project is deployed using AWS EC2, not Gunicorn.
+- EC2 Deployment: The project is deployed using AWS EC2.

 2. Running the Project
 Step 1: Run the Jupyter Notebook
-Open *final_project.ipynb* in Jupyter Notebook.
+Open `final_project.ipynb` in Jupyter Notebook.

 The notebook is organized into the following sections:
-Flask Web Application:
+### Flask Web Application:

-This section starts the Flask server, allowing you to collect data from participants using a simple web form.
+- This section starts the Flask server, allowing you to collect data from participants using a simple web form.
-The Flask app runs in a separate thread, so you can still work within the notebook while the app is live.
+- The Flask app runs in a separate thread, so you can still work within the notebook while the app is live.
-Data Processing:
+### Data Processing:

-After collecting data, this section allows you to export the data from MongoDB into a CSV file called participants_data.csv.
+- After collecting data, this section allows you to export the data from MongoDB into a CSV file called `participants_data.csv`.
 Data Visualization:

-This section loads the CSV data and generates visualizations such as:
+- This section loads the CSV data and generates visualizations such as:
-Highest income by age.
+- Highest income by age.
-Gender distribution across spending categories.
+- Gender distribution across spending categories.

 Step 2: Access the Flask Web Application
 Once you run the Flask section of the notebook, the web application will be accessible at: